-Reaching Mount Everest Base Camp by trekking can be a challenging and time-consuming endeavor.
+Reaching Mount Everest Base Camp by trekking is a challenging and time-consuming endeavor.
 However, for those who wish to experience the beauty of Mount Everest without the physical strain, a helicopter tour is a luxurious and convenient alternative.
 These tours, which depart from Kathmandu, provide a five-hour journey to the base camp, complete with breathtaking views of the city, hills, and the highest mountain peaks.
-Though the tour is budget-friendly too, it provides an exclusive and unique opportunity for those who want to experience Mount Everest without the traditional trekking experience.
+The tour is also budget-friendly, providing an exclusive and unique opportunity for those who want to experience Mount Everest without the traditional trekking experience.

 Easy Way To Visit Nepal Everest Base Camp By Helicopter